 Spawning habitat WUA for steelhead in the Sacramento River was determined by USFWS (2003a, 2006) in the same manner that it was determined for winter-run, fall-run and late fall–run, except that HSC previously determined for steelhead in the American River (U.S. Fish and Wildlife Service 2003b) were used in developing the Sacramento River steelhead WUA curves (Section 11K.2, Methods).
 The spawning distribution of steelhead is uncertain, but most spawning is assumed to occur in the upper three segments (Segments 6, 5, and 4), where most salmon spawning occurs and where temperature conditions are most suitable.

-To evaluate the effects of Alternatives 1–3 on steelhead spawning habitat, steelhead spawning WUA was estimated for CALSIM II flows during the November through April spawning and incubation period under Alternatives 1–3 and the NAA in the same three segments of the Sacramento River that were used for winter-run, spring-run and late fall–run.
+To evaluate the effects of Alternatives 1–3 on steelhead spawning habitat, steelhead spawning WUA was estimated for CALSIM II flows during the November through February spawning n period under Alternatives 1–3 and the NAA in the same three segments of the Sacramento River that were used for winter-run, spring-run and late fall–run.

-There are few notable differences in steelhead mean spawning WUA between Alternatives 1–3 and the NAA in any of the river segments.
+There are few notable differences in steelhead mean spawning WUA between Alternatives 1–3 and the NAA in any of the river segments (Table 11K-15 and Table 11K-17).
 In fact, each segment has only one change >5%: a reduction in spawning WUA of 6% to 10% under Alternative 3 for February of above normal water years.
 These results indicate that Alternatives 1–3 would have minor effects on steelhead spawning WUA in the Sacramento River.